Bible Verses for Business: Wisdom, Integrity, and Hope at Work

 “Commit to the Lord whatever you do, and he will establish your plans.”– Proverbs 16:3 (NIV)

-Committing our work to God is not a shortcut to guaranteed outcomes; it’s an act of surrender that aligns motives and methods with His wisdom.
+Committing our work to God is an act of surrender that aligns motives and methods with His wisdom.
 As plans are established, character is shaped.

 “Better is a little with righteousness than great revenues with injustice.”– Proverbs 16:8 (ESV)

 Scripture values clean hands over full ledgers.
-This verse reframes success: integrity is not an optional add-on but the measure of wealth that truly lasts.
+This verse reframes success: Integrity is the measure of wealth that truly lasts.

 “The plans of the diligent lead surely to abundance, but everyone who is hasty comes only to poverty.”– Proverbs 21:5 (ESV)